U.S. attorney’s office issues criminal subpoenas to D.C. Housing Authority about former chair, his companion

 A spokesman for the U.S. attorney’s office declined to comment, as did Tony Robinson, a Housing Authority spokesman.
 Albert and his attorney, Frederick Cooke Jr., did not immediately respond to text messages seeking comment.
 Mark Touhey, an attorney representing Paola Moya, the owner of Moya Design Partners, declined to comment.

-The Washington City Paper first disclosed the existence of the subpoena Friday.
+The Washington City Paper first reported the existence of the subpoena Friday.

 Albert resigned as chair of the Housing Authority board on Oct.
 14 after published reports revealed that he had approved contracts for Moya Design Partners without disclosing his relationship with Moya.